BIRCHCLIFF'S RESOURCE PLAYS IN THE PEACE RIVER ARCH

 Well spacing is an important consideration for the Montney/Doig Natural Gas Resource Play.
-Industry competitors typically have drilled up to four wells per section per stratigraphic zone on 160 acre spacing.
-Recently, industry competitors in the Peace River Arch area have drilled up to eight wells per section per stratigraphic zone using 80 acre spacing units.
-Reserve assignments by AJM Deloitte to Birchcliff's lands in the Montney/Doig Natural Gas Resource Play by Deloitte LLP, our independent reserves evaluators, are currently based on four horizontal wells per section, per stratigraphic zone.
-Our technological analysis supports reducing inter-well spacing and in the future we expect AJM Deloitte to assign additional future horizontal locations and reserves based on reduced inter-well spacing.
+While industry competitors in the Peace River Arch area have drilled up to eight horizontal wells per section, per stratigraphic zone, using 80 acre spacing units, reserve assignments to Birchcliff's lands in the Montney/Doig Natural Gas Resource Play by Deloitte LLP, our independent reserves evaluators, are currently based on four wells per section, per stratigraphic zone.
+Birchcliff's technological analysis supports reducing inter-well spacing and in the future, the Corporation expects Deloitte to assign additional future horizontal locations and reserves based on reduced inter-well spacing.

 WORSLEY CHARLIE LAKE LIGHT OIL RESOURCE PLAY

 Successful expansion of the Worsley Charlie Lake oil pool, waterflood performance and the application of horizontal drilling and multi-stage fracture stimulation technology have all contributed to its continued production and reserve growth and high netbacks.